Applicants and recipients of cash benefits can have up to $6,000 liquid resources.

 - A statement of understanding between the applicant/recipient and the department that the real and personal property of the business will be excluded as long as there is an agreed plan.

-Note: If the applicant/recipient doesn’t sign an agreed plan, the value of all real and personal property of the business will count toward the assistance unit's resource limit.
+Note: If the applicant/recipient doesn’t sign an agreed plan, the value of all real and personal property of the business counts toward the assistance unit's resource limit.